Diocese of Amarillo: 1941 to 1980

 During Fitzsimon's 17-year-long tenure as bishop, the number of churches, priests, schools, and institutions in the diocese more than doubled.
 In September 1945, after the end of World War II, FitzSimon wrote a letter to US Congressman Francis E. Worley protesting the conditions at the Italian prisoner of war camp in Hereford, Texas.
 FitzSimon had visited the camp in July 1945 and saw that prisoners were receiving low rations of substandard quality.
 They also told him stories of beatings and other mistreatment by guards.
 Fitzsimon died in 1958.

 Auxiliary Bishop John Morkovsky was the next bishop of Amarillo, named by Pius XII in 1958.
 The Vatican in 1961 erected the Diocese of San Angelo, taking 21 counties from the Diocese of Amarillo.
 Morkovsky became coadjutor bishop of the Diocese of Galveston-Houston in 1963.
 Pope John XXIII in 1963 named Monsignor Lawrence De Falco of the Diocese of Fort Worth as the fifth bishop of Amarillo.

 During his 16-year-long tenure, De Falco worked to implement the Second Vatican Council reforms, establishing pastoral councils and senates of priests, nuns, and permanent deacons.
 He also reduced diocesan debt, but was forced to close several schools and hospitals.
 St. Laurence Church in Amarillo replaced Sacred Heart as the diocesan cathedral in 1975.
-De Falco retired due to poor health in 1979.
+De Falco retired as bishop of Amarillo due to poor health in 1979.

 1980 to present

-In 1980, Pope John Paul II appointed Reverend Leroy Matthiesen of Amarillo as bishop of that diocese.
+In 1980, Pope John Paul II appointed Leroy Matthiesen of Amarillo as bishop of that diocese.
 In 1981, in protest of the assembly of the neutron bomb at a facility in Pantex, Matthiesen called for workers there to resign their jobs in protest.
 None were reported to have obeyed his call.

 The Vatican in 1983 erected the Diocese of Lubbock, taking 23 counties from the southern part of the Diocese of Amarillo.
 Matthiesen retired in 1997.
-The next bishop of Amarillo was Auxiliary Bishop John Yanta of San Antonio, appointed by John Paul II in 1997.
-Yanta retired in 2008.
+That same year, Auxiliary Bishop John Yanta of San Antonio succeeded him.
+Yanta retired in 2008; later that year, Patrick Zurek succeeded him.

-As of 2023, the bishop of Amarillo is Patrick Zurek from San Antonio, named by Pope Benedict XVI in 2008.
+In 2016, Zurek announced an investigation of Frank Pavone, a diocesan priest.
+Pavone had place an aborted fetus on the altar in his church, then posted a video of it on social media.
+Pavone frequently expressed support for President Donald Trump during his 2020 election campaign, despite orders from Zurek to stop.
+The Vatican laicized Pavone in 2022.

+In March 2022, the diocese was sued over a salmonella outbreak at a church dinner.
+Over 100 participants at St. Joseph's Church were sickened by contaminated enchiladas, with one person dying and others requiring hospital treatment.

+Tony Neusch, rector of St. Mary's Cathedral, was pepper-sprayed at the cathedral in 2024 by an individual while Neusch was hearing confessions.
+The man was arrested.
+Neusch, who was not injured, later said that the individual was mentally ill.
+Zurek retired as bishop of Amarillo in February 2026.
+Pope Leo XVI named Cardinal Daniel DiNardo as apostolic administrator of Amarillo.